georgemitenkov/GSoC-2020/README.md

 - MLIR is a young and rapidly evolving project, and I found that sometimes the current infrastructure may not be enough.

-  Particularly, this was the case of `mlir-spirv-cpu-runner`.
+  Particularly, this was the case for `mlir-spirv-cpu-runner`.
 After all transformations have been applied, the IR became a nested LLVM dialect module that had to be translated to proper LLVM IR and linked with the nested modules inside it.
 Unfortunately, the current infrastructure of the MLIR's `JitRunner`